HSA Beneficiary Rules: Your Questions Answered

 Quick Answers

-What is the difference in tax treatment for a spouse vs. non-spouse beneficiary?
+What are the tax implications for a spouse beneficiary?

 Related Resources